”Don’t Go Chasing Waterfalls…”

 Calvin had fun posing on rocks all the way up, while Damian dragged himself slowly up the incline.
 I kept urging him on towards the top and the sound of the crashing waterfall.
 Calvin blurted a few, “C’mon D’s” along the way.

 In the end, Damian made it all the way up all by himself.
 He never asked to be picked up – though he did suggest going back to the car a few times.
-Once near the top of the hill (I’ll call it John Tom Hill because that’s where the Shenipsit Trail passes just east of the falls – by the way, you can hike the Shenipsit from Portland all the way up to the Massachusetts line in Somers.
+Once near the top of the hill (I’ll call it John Tom Hill because that’s where the Shenipsit Trail passes just east of the falls – by the way, you can hike the Shenipsit from East Hampton all the way up to the Massachusetts line in Somers.
 I’ve done that.)